Arturstriker3/api-go/README.en.md

 3. Configure a process manager (e.g., systemd)
 4. Set up proper monitoring and logging
 5. Use a production-grade SMTP service
+6. Configure firewalls to allow only trusted TCP connections

 ## License